Edge Delta on Docker

 Using a Local Configuration File

-If you have a local config.yaml file for the agent on the host, you can specify that file by adding the following parameter to the docker run command provided by the web app.
+If you have a local config.yaml file for the fleet on the host, you can specify that file by adding the following parameter to the docker run command provided by the web app.
 In this example, you replace $PWD/config.yml with the absolute path of the local configuration file

 -v $PWD/config.yml:/edgedelta/config.yml \